bentomhall/nih-system/homebrewery/world/player-options.md

 This increases to two additional dice at 13th level and three additional dice at 17th level.
 From 13th level you also score a critical hit on an 18.
 \column
 ### Retaliation
 Starting at 10th level, when you take damage from a creature that is within your reach, you can use your reaction to make a melee weapon attack against that creature.
-You can spend 2 STA while doing so to attack at advantage.
+You can spend 2 STA while doing so to attack with advantage.

 ### Relentless